 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Camera Body Specifications

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The RX100 IV was launched at a lower price than the PEN-F, despite having a lens build in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Sony RX100 IV features an one-inch sensor and the Olympus PEN-F a Four Thirds sensor.
 The sensor area in the PEN-F is 94 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 2.0.
 The sensor in the RX100 IV has a native 3:2 aspect ratio, while the one in the PEN-F offers a 4:3 aspect.